Are LG air conditioners worth buying? Review

 Is an LG air conditioner worth the money?

-LG makes a wide array of split systems, multi split systems and ducted air conditioners on the consumer market.
-In all shapes and sizes, for all rooms and applications, LG likely has you covered.
+LG makes a wide array of split systems, multi-split systems, and ducted air conditioners for all shapes and sizes, for all rooms and applications.
 While LG is not exactly a ‘cheap’ brand by any stretch, it does represent a solid option if tech-forward air conditioning is on your purchase list.
 With prices for split system air conditioners starting at about $1,200, you won’t see any bargain-basement air conditioners in the LG line-up, but you will get solid cooling and heating from one of the world’s largest appliance brands, with many features packed in.

 Most notable is the fact that many systems come with compatible Wi-Fi smartphone apps to remotely control your air conditioning from anywhere, making it easy to walk into a cool home after a long day outside.
 What more could you ask for?

-In 2017, Australian customers gave LG 3 out of 5 stars for Overall Customer Satisfaction for Air Conditioners.
+In 2021, Australian customers gave LG 3 out of 5 stars for overall customer satisfaction for air conditioners.